+The LT1641-1/LT1641-2 are recommended for new designs.

-The LT1641-1/LT1641-2 are available in the 8-lead SO package.
+The LT1641 is available in the 8-lead SO package.

 47, LT, LTC and LTM are registered trademarks of Linear Technology Corporation.
 All other trademarks are the property of their respective owners.